KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when an attempt is made through UI automation to manipulate a control that is not enabled.

-    throw [Windows.UI.Xaml.Automation.ElementNotEnabledException]::New("an attempt is made through UI automation to manipulate a control that is not enabled. ")
+    throw [Windows.UI.Xaml.Automation.ElementNotEnabledException]::New("an attempt is made through UI automation to manipulate a control that is not enabled.")

 * [MSDN](http://msdn.microsoft.com/en-us/library/Windows.UI.Xaml.Automation.ElementNotEnabledException.aspx)